Cluster sizes in subcritical soft Boolean models: Setting and main results

 \subsubsection{Cardinality of the cluster of the origin}

 In Section~\ref{sec:NumberPoints} we derive results for the cardinality of the component for the \(\gamma<1/2\) regime and yet another threshold for \(\beta\).
 The new threshold is on the one hand a result of the coupling with scale-free percolation coinciding with \(\alpha=\gamma\) in~\eqref{eq:InterpolKern}.
 On the other hand, we use a coupling of the component of the origin with a multi-type branching process that requires a finite second moment of the degree distribution and a small enough \(\beta\) to control the exponential growth of integration constants associated with the second moment.
 While these branching-process arguments work very well for non-spatial random graphs, they have the disadvantage of not seeing the spatial clustering.
 Hence, we cannot expect to get precise results in a spatial setting where the effect of clustering is highly relevant.
-The relevance of clustering in the soft Boolean model can be seen for example in the fact that a subcritical phase still exists for parameter regimes with degree distributions with infinite variance (\(\gamma>1/2\)) while non-spatial models are always robust in the infinite-variance regime~\cite{vdH2024}.
-For scale-free percolation the effect of clustering seems to be less relevant as many changes of behaviour happen again at \(\gamma=1/2\) when the second moment of the degree distribution becomes infinite.
-Still we do not see any reason why the established tail in Theorem~\ref{thm:SFP} should not be valid in the whole subcritical regime. \begin{conjecture}Consider $\beta_c(\gamma,\alpha,\delta)$ as defined in~\eqref{eq:betacr}. \begin{enumerate}[(i)] \item Consider the soft Boolean model \(\cG^{\beta,\gamma,0,\delta}\) for \(\delta>1\), \(\gamma<\delta/(\delta+1)\), and \(\beta<\beta_c(\gamma,0,\delta)\).
+The relevance of clustering in the soft Boolean model can be seen for example in the fact that a subcritical phase still exists for parameter regimes with degree distributions with infinite variance (\(1/\gamma>2\)) while non-spatial models are always robust in the infinite-variance regime~\cite{vdH2024}.
+This is due to the effect that in the associated branching process, the offspring distribution follows the size-biased degree distribution and only has finite first moment, if the original distribution has finite second moment.
+For scale-free percolation the effect of clustering seems to be less relevant as many changes of behaviour happen again at \(1/\gamma=2\) when the second moment of the degree distribution becomes infinite.
+Still we do not see any reason why the established tail in Theorem~\ref{thm:SFP} should not be valid in the whole subcritical regime. \begin{conjecture}Consider $\beta_c(\gamma,\alpha,\delta)$ as defined in~\eqref{eq:betacr}. \begin{enumerate}[(i)] \item Consider the soft Boolean model \(\cG^{\beta,\gamma,0,\delta}\) for \(\delta>1\), \(1/\delta<1/\gamma-1\), and \(\beta<\beta_c(\gamma,0,\delta)\).
 Then, there exists a constant \(C\in(0,\infty)\) such that, for all \(m>1\),

-\item Consider scale-free percolation \(\cG^{\beta,\gamma,\gamma,\delta}\) for \(\delta>1\), \(\gamma< 1/2\), and \(\beta<\beta_c(\gamma,\gamma,\delta)\).
+\item Consider scale-free percolation \(\cG^{\beta,\gamma,\gamma,\delta}\) for \(\delta>1\), \(1/\gamma\geq 2\), and \(\beta<\beta_c(\gamma,\gamma,\delta)\).
 Then, there exists a constant \(C\in(0,\infty)\) such that, for all \(m>1\),

 \end{enumerate} \end{conjecture}